10 Things to Do in Wellington: The Capital of New Zealand

-It is a wooden cathedral located Wellington and was built in the 1860s in the Gothic Revival architectural style.
-Although it no longer serves as a parish church, it is a popular tourist attraction site and venue for various occasions.
-Situated within walking distance from the waterfront and the Lambton Quay shopping district, it is easily accessible.
-Guided tours are available although some choose to explore the cathedral on their own.
-Its beauty both on the outside and the inside is a rare sight and one that ought not to be missed while in Wellington.
+A wooden cathedral located in the midst of the city, Old St. Paul’s was built in the 1860s in a Gothic Revival architectural style.
+Although it no longer serves as a parish church, the spot is a popular tourist attraction and is often used for various special occasions.
+Situated within walking distance from the waterfront and Lambton Quay shopping district, guided tours are available although you can also just explore the cathedral at your own leisure.
+Its beauty both on the outside and the the impressive wooden interior is a rare sight and one that ought not to be missed while in Wellington.

-Zealandia is a 225-hectare wildlife sanctuary whose vision is to restore the Wellington ecosystem to its original state.
-As the only urban ecosanctuary in the world that is fully-fenced, it is home to over a thousand different species of birds, reptiles, plants, and invertebrates.
-Many of these are endangered while others are extinct elsewhere.
-Some have been reintroduced to the region after almost a hundred years absence.
-The fact that almost 80% of the native trees and plants are only found in New Zealand makes it an extraordinary place worthy of a visit.
+Zealandia is a 225-hectare wildlife sanctuary with a vision to restore the Wellington ecosystem to its original state.
+As the only urban eco-sanctuary in the world that is fully-fenced, it's home to over a thousand different species of birds, reptiles and plants.
+Many of these are endangered species while others are now extinct everywhere else apart from this park.
+The fact that almost 80% of the native trees and plants here are only found in New Zealand makes it an extraordinary place well worth visiting.

 7. Museum of New Zealand

-The New Zealand Museum in Wellington is the country’s national museum.
-It also goes by the name ‘Te Papa Tongarewa’ in Maori which translates to ‘our container of treasures.’
+The country’s national museum, it's also known by its Maori name of 'Te Papa Tongerewa' which translates to ‘our container of treasures.’
 It has been a popular attraction since it opened in 1998 averaging over a million visitors every year.
-The museum incorporates the latest technology with classic storytelling in its displays educating and inspiring visitors simultaneously.
-Its collection explores the history of the country’s extraordinary life and people.
-It also houses some important pieces of art.
-With six floors of engaging displays, a visit to the museum is an unforgettable experience.
+The museum incorporates the latest technology with classic storytelling to showcase its educational and exciting exhibits.
+Its collection explores the history of the country’s extraordinary life and people, along with housing some important pieces of art across its six floors.

 8. City Gallery Wellington

-The City Gallery in Wellington opened in 1980, is an art gallery in Civic Square that focuses on visual arts, design, and architecture.
-It is also known as ‘Te Whare Toi’ in the Maori language.
-It is a non-collecting public gallery that presents an ever-changing programme of exhibitions positioning it as the home of art in Wellington.
-An exhibition devoted to Maori and pacific art was added in 2009 after a year of renovations that also saw a new auditorium added to its itinerary.
+The City Gallery in Wellington opened in 1980 and is an art gallery in Civic Square focusing on visual arts, design and architecture.
+It's also known as ‘Te Whare Toi’ in the Maori language and is a non-collecting public gallery that presents an ever-changing programme of exhibitions that's helped it become the home of art in Wellington.
+An exhibition devoted to Maori and pacific art was added in 2009 after a year of renovations that also saw a new auditorium added to its collection.

 9. The Great War Exhibition

-The Great War Exhibition opened in 2015, is a national legacy project created by Sir Peter Jackson-the master film-maker.
+The Great War Exhibition opened in 2015, as a national legacy project created by Sir Peter Jackson, New Zealand's most celebrated film-maker.
 It tells the story of the First World War by exploring the hardships faced by those who served and those that were left behind.
-The colorized photographs of the war are especially moving as they enable visitors to identify with the hardships faced during the war.
+The colorized photographs of the war are especially moving as they help visitors to identify with the difficulties faced during the war.
 The exhibition is housed within the Pukeahu War Memorial Park in the Dominion Building.
 It has a wide range of rare artifacts from a full-size 10-tonne tank to tiny figurines.
-The exhibition is always evolving with new additions that aim to tell the story the war in greater detail.
-It is a highly popular destination that is worth checking out.
+The exhibition is always evolving with new additions that aim to paint a detailed picture of the war.

 10. Wellington Botanic Garden

-The Wellington Botanic Garden is a popular destination for Wellingtonians and outsiders alike.
-Located on the hillside between Thorndon and Kelburn, the 25-hectare garden is of national significance and has been in existence for over two centuries.
-It also features protected forests, a duck pond, and also offers seasonal displays.
-During the autumn-spring, it offers monthly tours where visitors can view glowworms at night along the paths in the Main Garden.
-Its location also offers stunning views of the city below.
+The Wellington Botanic Garden is a popular destination for locals and visitors alike.
+Located on the hillside between Thorndon and Kelburn, the 25-hectare garden is of great national significance and has been maintained for over two centuries.
+It also features protected forests, a duck pond and offers seasonal displays throughout the year.
+During the spring, the area offers tours where visitors can view glowworms at night along the paths in the main garden.